Triply API¶

 Index templates make it possible to create indices with user defined configuration, which an index can then pull from.
 A template will be defined with a name pattern and some configuration in it.
 If the name of the index matches the template’s naming pattern, the new index will be created with the configuration defined in the template.
 Official documentation from ElasticSearch on how to use Index templates can be found here.

-Index templates on TriplyDB can be configured through either TriplyDB API
+Index templates on TriplyDB can be configured through either TriplyDB API or TriplyDB-JS.

 Index template can be created by making a POST request to the following URL: